-CHD 104 PRINCIPLES & PRACTICES OF TEACHING YOUNG CHILDREN (formerly CHD 210) 3 units Course length: 54 hours lecture
+CHD 104 PRINCIPLES & PRACTICES OF TEACHING YOUNG CHILDREN

 An examination of the uderlying theoretical principles of developmentally appropriate practices applied to programs, environments, emphasizing the key rile of relationships, constructive adult-child iteractions, and teaching strategies in supporting physical, social, creative and intellectual development for all children.
-This course includes a review of the historical roots of early childhood porgrams and the evolution of the professional pratices promoting advocacy, ehtics and professional identity.
+This course includes a review of the historical roots of early childhood porgrams and the evolution o fthe professional pratices promoting advocacy, ehtics and professional identity.